apache/flink/docs/content/docs/security/ssl.md

 under the License.
 -->

-# Encryption and Authentication using SSL
+# Encryption and Authentication using SSL/TLS for Cluster Components

 Flink supports mutual authentication (when two parties authenticate each other at the same time) and encryption of network communication with SSL for internal and external communication.